-A Southpoint Park hoax was exposed yesterday when a newly open RIOC released the three-year old redesign plan approved in 2017.
+A Southpoint Park hoax was exposed recently when a newly open RIOC released the three-year old redesign plan approved in 2017.
 That plan got trashed in 2020 for a whole new direction, but nobody seems to know why.

 By David Stone

 - What Happened To The Million Dollar 2016 Plan?

 - Southpoint Park Hoax Exposed

 - The Southpoint Park Hoax Exposed: What Did We Get?